 About Little Mountain Learners

-At LML, we believe that learning opportunities happen every day, all around us.
-We attempt to lean into these opportunities, guided by the children.
+At LML, we believe in child-led play and interest-led learning.
 Adults often overlook or dismiss unstructured child-led play, when it actually shapes the foundation of healthy development and learning.
-Unstructured play fosters creativity, problem-solving skills, social interactions, and emotional well-being.
+Unstructured play fosters creativity, problem-solving skills, social interactions, and emotional wellbeing.
 When this happens in a natural outdoor setting, the benefits are heightened.
 LML believes these skills, along with a regulated nervous system, are essential for higher-level thinking.
 Modern-day kids are often robbed of the opportunity to play freely.
 At LML, we set aside time every day for true child-led play.
-Our days are carefully crafted to inspire and engage the children, encourage them to follow their curiosity and natural desire to learn, strengthen their resilience, and give them confidence in their knowledge and abilities.

-I use a mix of curriculums and educational philosophies (Forest School, Reggio Emilia, Charlotte-Mason, Waldorf, etc.) when planning our sessions.
+While child-led play is encouraged at LML, our sessions are not a complete free-for-all.
+I use a mix of curriculums and educational philosophies (Forest School, Reggio Emilia, Charlotte Mason, Waldorf, etc.) when planning sessions.
 However, session plans are subject to change based on the current interests of the learners or the flow of the day.
-Louis Malaguzzi, founder of Reggio Emilia philosophy, coined the term "emergent curriculum," which requires educators to actively seek out the interests of the child.
-While child-led play is encouraged at LML, it's not always a complete free-for-all.
-I attempt to give prompts or spark an idea with our mini-lessons and ask curiosity questions as I observe their play.
-This is a practice that I am refining at each session, and I encourage other caregivers to do the same.
-I am continuously learning and growing in an attempt to craft a program that kids wake up excited to participate in.
+Louis Malaguzzi, founder of Reggio Emilia philosophy, coined the term “emergent curriculum” which requires educators to actively seek out the interests of the child.
+I will attempt to give prompts or spark an idea with our mini-lessons and ask curiosity questions as I observe play.
+This is a practice I am refining at each session, and I encourage all caregivers to do the same.
+I am continuously learning and growing in an attempt to craft a program that kids are excited to participate in: one that keeps them engaged, encourages them to follow their curiosity and natural desire to learn, strengthen their resilience, and give them confidence in their knowledge and abilities.

 LML Values